thad75/thad75/README.md

 ## Fun Fact

 "Marana Mass" is a Tamil slang term meaning "deadly awesomeness" or "epic."
-It's often used to describe something overwhelmingly impressive or cool. :contentReference[oaicite:0]{index=0}
+It's often used to describe something overwhelmingly impressive or cool